dahoum/Nursery/Cooperative/README.md

 # Cooperative

-This is my research into cooperative forms business organisation, especially in the areas of (Innovation Driven) Professional Services.
+This is my research into cooperative forms of business organisation, especially in the areas of Innovation Driven Professional Services (Research & Development).

+### Audience

+This document is intended for

+* potential Cooperative founders
+* potential Cooperative customers
+* potential Cooperative employees
+* potential Cooperative partners

-## Research and Development Cooperative
+## Research & Development Cooperative

 ### Which Problems Are We Solving.